January 28, 2021

 asking that the women be allowed out.

-for the occupiers, who was driving the vehicle in
+spokesmen for the occupiers, who was driving the

-which Ms. Sharp was riding, yelled out the window
+vehicle in which Ms. Sharp was riding, yelled

-just shoot him.
-He told the passengers to get
+that agents could just shoot him.
+He told the

 Sharp said that Finicum then exited the vehicle,

-volley of shots rang out, and Finicum fell to his
+A volley of shots rang out, and Finicum fell to

-back, hands still over his head, and was shot
+his back, hands still over his head, and was

-several more times on the ground, Sharp said.
+shot several more times on the ground, Sharp

 According to Sharp, agents continued shooting at

-shielded her on the floorboard, and deploying tear
+he shielded her on the floorboard, and deploying

-gas before finally taking the rest of the group
+tear gas before finally taking the rest of the

-into custody.
-She also claims that none of the
+group into custody.
+She also claims that none of

-protesters fired a shot or even touched a gun
+the protesters fired a shot or even touched a

 10th Amendment: